joakimkarlsson/nose-terse-output/README.rst

 .. code:: bash

    $ nosetests --with-terseout
-   path/to/test.py:123 test name: 'foo' != 'bar'
+   path/to/test.py:123: test name: 'foo' != 'bar'

 To get a compact print out of the stack as well:

 .. code:: bash

-   $ nosetests --with-terseout --print-stack
+   $ nosetests --with-terseout --terse-stack

 To supply your own directories you'd like to ignore: